Updated October 21, 2021

 Please continue to check this page often for the latest updates.

 As parents, we want you to understand the rigorous efforts Pine Cove is taking toward protecting the health of your child.

 Since 1967, Pine Cove has existed to be used by God to transform the lives of people for His purposes and His glory.
 This purpose is no different today.
 Thus, in order to continue effective ministry, we have taken enhanced health and safety measures.
 However, an inherent risk of exposure to COVID-19 exists in any public place where people are present.

-First and foremost, we will rely on expert guidance for COVID-19 provided by state government and health professionals, including the CDC, with the goal of providing a safe and fun environment for campers and staff.
-We will be following all guidelines released by the Texas Governor’s appointed strike-force for overnight youth camp operators.
+First and foremost, we will rely on expert guidance for COVID-19 provided by state government and health professionals with the goal of providing a safe and fun environment for campers and staff.

 Training our staff and our campers is super important.
 We train our staff on how to properly sanitize, wash hands, and how to monitor campers to prevent behaviors that spread illness.
 For our campers we emphasize covering mouths when sneezing or coughing, avoiding unnecessary physical contact, and not sharing bathroom products.